LGBTQ rights: Germany appoints first 'commissioner for queer affairs' | DW | 06.01.2022

 "The issue of justice drives him," Schauws told DW.
 "That's why fighting for a life free of discrimination, for acceptance and diversity is like an engine that drives him."

-Lehmann's close contact with rights groups and activists means he knows exactly what issues are affecting the queer community," she says.
+Lehmann's close contact with rights groups and activists means he knows exactly what issues are affecting the queer community," she said.

 "Even in discussions where there's criticism, he always has an open ear for what's important and what problems there are."

-In the 2021 federal elections, Lehmann won the direct mandate for his constituency in the western city of Cologne, which is home to one of the country's largest gay communities.
+In the 2021 federal election, Lehmann won the direct mandate for his constituency in the western city of Cologne, which is home to one of the country's largest gay communities.

 Germany's Lesbian and Gay Association (LSVD) said the newly created office is "another important signal for the queer political awakening promised by the coalition government."